Lab 4 — Customer Research

 Based on the anecdote above, identify 2 unintended recipients of the information that this customer is likely to be pregnant.
 One unintended recipient is directly mentioned in the anecdote; you should think of at least one more unique category of unintended recipients.

-Please fill in your answers as comments in the file.
+Please fill in your answers as comments.

 Part B